Georgi Argilashki

-Georgi Argilashki (Георги Аргилашки; born 13 June 1991) is a Bulgarian professional footballer who plays as a goalkeeper for Dobrudzha Dobrich.
+Georgi Argilashki (Георги Аргилашки; born 13 June 1991) is a Bulgarian professional footballer who plays as a goalkeeper for Chernomorets Burgas.

 Career

 Ludogorets Razgrad

 In December 2011, Argilashki signed a long-term contract with Ludogorets Razgrad.
 He made his A Group debut in a 1–1 home draw against Beroe Stara Zagora on 31 May 2015.
 He mainly served as an understudy to Vladislav Stoyanov and Milan Borjan during the 2015/2016 season.

 In the summer of 2016 he was sent on loan to Pirin Blagoevgrad until end of the season.
 However, on 1 March 2017 his loan was ended and he was sent again on loan in Vereya until rest of the season.
 On 20 June 2017, his contract with Ludogorets Razgrad was terminated by mutual consent.